selivandex/agentic-trading/docs/specs.md

 ### 3.1 Agent layering with ADK

-- **`internal/agents/adk`** — vendored copy of the Google ADK Go interfaces and reference agents kept alongside our agent implementations to avoid framework drift.
+- **`internal/adapters/adk`** — vendored copy of the Google ADK Go interfaces and reference agents to avoid framework drift.
 It supplies the minimal agent, tool, and model contracts plus workflow helpers without any business logic.
 - **`internal/agents`** — domain-level orchestration that uses the ADK types directly.
-This layer wires prompts, tool registries, model selection, and middleware, then instantiates concrete analysts/execution agents through factories while relying on the in-repo ADK copy.
+This layer wires prompts, tool registries, model selection, and middleware, then instantiates concrete analysts/execution agents through factories while relying on the in-repo ADK copy under `internal/adapters/adk`.

 ---